secretstartups/handbook/customer-success/renewals-managers/what/index.html.md

 The key revenue fields for setting the Renewal forecast are:

-- `ARR Basis (for Clari)`
+- `ATR`
 - `Amount`
-- `Won ARR Basis (for Clari)`
+- `Won ATR`
 - `Renewal Swing ARR`

-The `ARR Basis (for Clari)` field is the amount of revenue that is up Available to Renew (ATR).
-The `Won ARR Basis (for Clari)` is the field we use to indicate how much of the ATR we believe will be renewed on a given Subscription.
+The `ATR` field is the amount of revenue that is up Available to Renew (ATR).
+The `Won ATR` is the field we use to indicate how much of the ATR we believe will be renewed on a given Subscription.
 This field is populated based on the revenue input in the `Amount` field.

-By comparing the `Won ARR Basis (for Clari)` field to the `ARR Basis (for Clari)` `field we can determine a forecasted renewal rate with the following formula:
+By comparing the `Won ATR` field to the `ATR` `field we can determine a forecasted renewal rate with the following formula:

-`(Won ARR Basis (for Clari)` / `ARR Basis (for Clari)`) * 100 = Worst Case Renewal Rate`
+`(Won ATR` / `ATR`) * 100 = Worst Case Renewal Rate`

-For example, if we have a renewal with $100k in the `ARR Basis (for Clari)` field, that means we have a Subscription with $100k of ARR to renew.
+For example, if we have a renewal with $100k in the `ATR` field, that means we have a Subscription with $100k of ARR to renew.
 Based on their analysis, a Renewals Manager predicts that, as a worst-case scenario, we will renew $75k out of the $100k, and the Customer will Contract by $25k.
-The Renewals Manager will input $75k in the `Amount` field (which populates the `Won ARR Basis (for Clari)` field with $75k).
+The Renewals Manager will input $75k in the `Amount` field (which populates the `Won ATR` field with $75k).
 Based on the above formula, we arrive at a 75% Renewal Rate for this deal as a worst-case scenario.

 `($75,000/$100,000)*100 = 75%`

 The next step is to determine our potential best-case scenario.
-We achieve this by using the `Renewal Swing ARR` field and adding that value to the `Won ARR Basis (for Clari)` field value.
+We achieve this by using the `Renewal Swing ARR` field and adding that value to the `Won ATR` field value.
 The formula looks like this:

-`(`Won ARR Basis (for Clari)` +` Renewal Swing ARR` / `ARR Basis (for Clari)`) * 100 = Best Case Renewal Rate`
+`(`Won ATR` +` Renewal Swing ARR` / `ATR`) * 100 = Best Case Renewal Rate`

 Building on the above example, the Renewals Manager determines that if we take action, we could save the $25k of revenue that is at risk.
 To reflect this in the forecast, the Renewals Manager updates the `Renewal Swing ARR` field with $25k so that our best-case Renewal Rate looks like this: